Mattress Guides

 King vs Split King: Which is Best For You?

-Both king and split kings are a great choice for couples, co-sleepers, and individuals who just want lots of space to themselves.
+King and split king mattresses are the two largest mattresses on the market, but actually, they’re the same size.
+The two beds differ in that a king is a single mattress, while a split king is two mattresses.
+Both king and split-kings are great choices for couples, co-sleepers, and individuals who just want lots of space to themselves.
 Given that king and split kings are so similar, it can be difficult to decide which is best for you.
+Our article will go over the similarities and differences between a king vs split king mattress.

 What’s a King Mattress?